Majdal Yaba: Ottoman period

 In 1859, Sulayman Rayyan was in control of Majdal Yaba, and by 1860 the Rayyan clan had lost all of their influence in the sanjak after being defeated by the Qasims.
 The Rayyan continued to live in and rule Majdal Yaba, but the village ceased to be a center of power.
 According to the PEF's Survey of Western Palestine (SWP), the Rayyan family were "ruined by the Turkish Government."
-Victor Guérin visited in 1870.
+Victor Guérin visited in 1870, and found it had 700 inhabitants.

 In 1870/1871, an Ottoman census listed the village in the nahiya of Jamma'in al-Thani, subordinate to Nablus.
 Members of SWP who visited in 1873 reported a large building of "massive masonry", probably a former church, with a side door inscribed in Greek "Memorial of Saint Cerycus".
 In 1882, the village was described as "a large and important village, evidently an ancient site, having ancient tombs and remains of a church.
 It stands on high ground above the plain, and contains a house or palace of large size for the Sheikh; it was the seat of a famous family who ruled the neighbourhood.
 The water supply is from wells and cisterns.
 In 1888, a school was founded in Majdal Yaba.

+Contemporaneous architectural remains at Majdal Yaba preserve impressions of ceramic bowls or plates set into square building stones above door lintels, paralleling a decorative practice documented at Yibna.